 Our new Fair Trade certified, limited edition collection – Rhythm and Blues – has landed in the shop and we couldn’t be more jazzed.

-Made of organic cotton, each piece features custom hand-drawn prints that came straight from the mind of one of our talented designers, Leiah.
+Our Fair Trade Clothing for Women: made of organic cotton, each piece features custom hand-drawn prints that came straight from the mind of one of our talented designers, Leiah.
 In this interview, Leiah tells us more about her design process, creative flow, and opinion on fast fashion.

 SF: What inspired the geo and mandala patterns?

 L: The mandala print was inspired by millefiori, which translates to “thousand flowers”.
 Millefiori is a glasswork/clay technique where many “canes” of a shape are made and stacked, then cross-cut to reveal the patterns within.
 You’ve probably seen it before in jewelry.
 We loved the energy of a mandala-filled pattern!
 The geometric print wasn’t inspired by one thing specifically, but it definitely came together for me with the fat marker I used to draw it.
 The way that marker bled into the paper made the perfect “wiggly” lines.

 SF: What’s unique about making a repeat pattern by hand?

 L: Making a repeat pattern by hand forces you to slow down.
 There’s less tweaking involved, since all the shapes are fixed in place instead of digital.
 It’s definitely easier to create a pattern digitally, but I think it’s also a good exercise to make one by hand.
 I like how these two patterns have a real “handmade” line quality.